ackben0226/Price-Strategy-Using-A-B-Testing/README.md

 Identified patterns in product category performance and highlighted actionable insights for optimizing pricing strategies.

+## __Results Summary__
+- __Discount Strategy:__ The 10% discount led to a 15% increase in sales volume but only a 5% increase in revenue, suggesting a trade-off between volume and profit margins.
+- __Price Increase Sensitivity:__ The 10% price increase resulted in a 3% drop in sales volume but a 7% increase in revenue, indicating that customers were relatively price-insensitive.
+- __Bundling Strategy:__ Bundled products saw a 20% higher average order value compared to individual item sales, demonstrating the effectiveness of bundling in driving higher revenue.

 ## __Sample Data Overview__
 __Source of Data:__
 The dataset consists of historical sales transaction records from an e-commerce platform, providing insights into customer purchase behavior across multiple product categories.